x

 3. Accent coving

 This technique is unique in the way that the room could be made to look different and colorful.
-Accent coving focuses on accentuating the coving, by painting it in color different than that of the ceiling or the wall.
+Accent coving focuses on accentuating the coving, by painting it in a color different than that of the ceiling or the wall.
 This helps the coving to stand out and have its space in the room.
 After all, a coving does add to the intricacy of the room décor.

 ACCENT COVING